Depths in random recursive metric spaces: Introduction

 Several previously studied generalizations of random recursive trees are encompassed in our model as well.
 These include for example preferential attachment trees.
-Similar to random recursive trees, the growth process is described by attaching a vertex at each step to a vertex $v$ chosen at random, but in this case the choice of $v$ is made proportional to the outdegree of $v$.
+Similar to random recursive trees, the growth process is described by attaching an edge at each step by fusing one vertex of the edge to a vertex $v$ chosen at random, but in this case the choice of $v$ is made proportional to the outdegree of $v$.
 Another generalization of random recursive trees is the weighted random recursive tree.
-In this context, each new vertex added is assigned a random weight, and the choice of the new parent at each step is made proportional to the weight of the vertex.
-If instead of attaching a single vertex at each step in random recursive trees, an entire new graph was attached, the resulting model is a hooking network.
-In all of these examples, the {\em insertion depth}, that is, the distance to the root from the vertex chosen at random in each step in the growth, was shown to follow a normal limit law once scaled by $\sqrt{\ln n}$ (see for example \cite{DEVR:88,DEMA:21, DOBR:96, KUWA:10, MAHM:91, MAHM:92, MABR:19, SENI:21}).
-In this work, we extend this result to random recursive metric spaces, see Theorem \ref{thm:main}.
+In this context, every time a new vertex appears in the tree it is assigned a random weight, and the choice of the new parent at each step is made proportional to the weight of the vertex.
+If instead of attaching a single edge at each step, an entire new graph is attached, the resulting model is a hooking network.
+In all of these examples, the {\em insertion depth}, that is, the distance to the root from the vertex chosen at random in each step in the growth process, was shown to follow a normal limit law once scaled by $\sqrt{\ln n}$ (see for example \cite{DEVR:88,DEMA:21, ESLA:22, LODE:22, MAHM:91, MAHM:92, MABR:19, SENI:21}, and many more).
+The main result of this work is Theorem $\ref{thm:main}$, where we prove a law of large numbers and a central limit theorem for the insertion depth in random recursive metric spaces.

-In Section \ref{sec:model}, the description of the model introduced above is made more precise.
-The main result of this work (Theorem \ref{thm:main}) is introduced in Section \ref{sec:main} along with a brief outline of the proof method.
-Examples of our model, including random recursive trees, preferential attachment trees, weighted random recursive trees, and hooking networks, and how Theorem \ref{thm:main} applies, are included in Section \ref{sec:examples}.
+In Sections \ref{sec:whmps} and \ref{sec:model}, the description of the model introduced above is made more precise.
+The main result of this work (Theorem \ref{thm:main}) is stated in Section \ref{sec:main} along with a brief outline of the proof method.
+Examples of our model, including random recursive trees, preferential attachment trees, weighted random recursive trees, hooking networks, and constructions from line segments, and how Theorem \ref{thm:main} applies, are included in Section \ref{sec:examples}.
 The proof of Theorem \ref{thm:main} is contained in Section \ref{sec:proofs}.